sam-almighty/Activity-Tracker-with-LogDNA/iam.md

 {:note: .note}

-# Managing user access with IAM
+# Managing access for {{site.data.keyword.at_full_notm}}
 {: #iam}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
+Access to {{site.data.keyword.at_full_notm}} service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 {:shortdesc}

 **Every user that accesses the {{site.data.keyword.at_full_notm}} service in your account must be assigned an access policy with an IAM user role defined.** The policy determines what actions the user can perform within the context of the service or instance you select.
-The allowable actions are customized and defined as operations that are allowed to be performed on the service.
+The allowable actions are customized and defined by the {{site.data.keyword.at_full_notm}} service as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.

+Policies enable access to be granted at different levels.
+Some of the options include the following:

+* Access across all instances of the service in your account
+* Access to an individual service instance in your account
+* Access to a specific resource within an instance

+After you define the scope of the access policy, you assign a role, which determines the user's level of access.
+For information about assigning user roles in the console, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#iammanidaccser).

 *Policies* enable access to be granted at different levels.
 Some of the options include the following: